alexandrezlima/documentations/docs/orbitcamera.md

 |	P 					| Takes a screenshot and saves it in the album.
 |	G 					| Opens the album.

-All the keys are customizable, you can change it to your own controls and adapt it to use with touch devices (for this case, check the touch section).
+All the keys are customizable, you can change it to your own controls by editing the `BP_OrbitCamera` blueprint.
+You can also adapt it to use with touch devices (for this case, check the touch section for instructions).

 ### Update log